 I enjoy teaching DONA Postpartum Doula trainings at Bastyr University.
 I am a DONA Certified Postpartum Doula Trainer and enjoy travelling to provide traingings.
 Please contact me if you'd like to schedule a training in your area.

 I enjoy helping all mothers and families.
-In labor and birth I especially enjoy helping women who are striving to have an unmedicated birth, or who are particularly worried about what labor and birth will be like.
+In labor and birth I especially enjoy helping women who are striving to have an unmedicated birth, or who are particularly anxious about what the labor and birth experience will be like.
 I feel my skills as a doula are most strongly needed at such a birth.
-In postpartum, I am particularly interested in working with families expereincing a postpartum mood disorder (depression, anxiety, etc.).
+In postpartum, I am particularly interested in working with families expereincing a perinatal mood or anxiety disorder (depression, anxiety, etc.).
 Whatever your situation, I would love to help make this time easier for you.